Visual Arts Resource Library

 The Visual Arts Resource Library is a non-circulating collection of books, exhibition catalogues, directories, magazines, and sound and video recordings available for SVA students and faculty.
-New books are added annually, and acquisition recommendations are always welcomed.
-In addition to housing a 6,000-volume reference collection, which includes many rare and unique items, the library frequently hosts events, including the school’s Artist Development Series, a lecture and workshop series targeted at career development education for young artists.
+New books are added annually, and acquisition recommendations are always welcome.
+In addition to housing a 6,000-volume reference collection, which includes many rare and unique items, the library frequently hosts events, including the School’s Artist Development Series, a lecture and workshop series targeted at career development education for young artists.

 The Visual Arts Resource Library also features web access, making Mugar Memorial Library online catalogue of books, electronic journals, and indexes available for further research needs.
 Printing is also available to students with CFA lab accounts.

 Karl Eugene Fortess (1907–1993) was a painter and printmaker who headed the School of Visual Arts printmaking department from 1956 to 1973.
 Beginning in the early sixties, he undertook a major artist interview project, creating 269 “audio-portraits” (sound recording interviews) of prominent American artists.
 Fortess believed that art students needed and wanted to learn about the inner lives of artists in addition to their techniques and craftsmanship.
 His interviews focused on the artists’ career development, their sources of influence and inspiration, their self-understandings of purpose, and their reflections on teaching and learning.